Sema Yildiz: Career

 In 2007, she continued her collaboration with Baba Zula and went on tour with them.
 This included performing in Istanbul, at the 52nd International Art Exhibition Venice Biennale in Italy, at in Ghent, Belgium and in Bremen, Germany.
 Together, Baba Zula and Sema appeared on Turkish television.
 In 2009, Sema appeared in a documentary about Turkish Oryantal and cooking with Japanese pop singer, actress and former radio host Takako Uehara.

 She is featured in the documentary film "The Magical Call of Oryantal" (2007), directed by Umut Egitimci.

-She was invited to attended the International Bbelly dance Conference in Canada in 2010, giving workshops and performing.
+She was invited to attended the International Belly dance Conference in Canada in 2010, giving workshops and performing.
 She worked alongside choreographers and dance teachers including Mahmoud Reda.
 The following year, Sema's portrait was taken by photographer Ahmet Sel, and was featured at his "Oriental Illusions" photographic exhibition at Pi Artworks in Istanbul.